Learn About Popular Carpet Materials

 Like any product, carpet is ultimately the combination of its materials.
-The material used to make up carpet will determine it’s quality, appearance, feel, durability, and price.
+The material used to make carpet will determine its quality, appearance, feel, durability and price.

 Wool is also naturally fire resistant making it a safer floor covering to have in a home.
 The wool will smolder if hot enough, but won’t catch flames that can carry to the rest of the house.

 Lastly, wool is a natural, sustainable fabric.
-The eco-friendly fiber is gathered from sheep who are sheared annually of their thick wool fur.
-Because each sheep can only be shorn once a year and produce a limited amount of wool each time, the fabric is expensive to acquire.
-Because of that, wool carpet is the most expensive on the market and a luxury not everyone wants to purchase – despite its benefits.
+The eco-friendly fiber is gathered from sheep that are sheared annually.
+Because each sheep can only be shorn once a year and produces a limited amount of wool each time, the fabric is expensive to acquire.
+Because of that, wool carpet is the most expensive on the market and a luxury not everyone wants to purchase despite its many benefits.

-Nylon carpet pile fiber is a man-made material that makes up the 65% of carpet sold in the U.S. Not only is it more affordable to produce carpet from nylon, the carpet fiber is the strongest synthetic fiber meaning the carpet will last longer and stand up to more wear.
-Because of its strength carpet made with a nylon pile is a good choice for heavy traffic areas or commercial settings.
+Nylon carpet fiber is a manmade material that makes up 65% of carpet sold in the U.S. Not only is it more affordable to produce carpet from nylon, this carpet fiber is the strongest synthetic fiber meaning the carpet will last longer and stand up to more wear.
+Because of this durability, nylon pile is a good choice for heavy traffic areas or commercial settings.

-Because it’s water resistant by design, nylon carpet is less likely to acquire mold or mildew like other carpet fibers or materials.
-This advantage is another reason nylon carpeting is great for heavy traffic areas where moisture could be brought from outside sources.
+Because it’s water-resistant by design, nylon carpet is less likely to acquire mold or mildew like other carpet fibers/materials.
+This advantage is another reason nylon carpeting is great for heavy traffic areas where moisture could be an issue.

 Technological advances have made big strides in nylon carpets over the years.
 Carpet manufacturers have been able to produce smaller and thinner nylon fiber strands that result in a much softer and comfortable carpet.
 Using man-made materials also allows for other technological advances beyond softness.